Ignorator/MenuExample/README.md

 # Menu_Example
-It is an example code of my previous project where I made a multilingual menu in an app for a restaurant.
+It is an example code of my previous project where I made a multilingual menu for a restaurant.